 Attached is a sample format for a “Quarterly Issues/Programs List” to assist stations in filling out the Quarterly List.
 Please do not hesitate to contact the attorneys in the Communications Practice for specific advice on how to ensure your compliance efforts in this area are adequate.

 Class A Television Stations Only

 Class A television stations must certify that they continue to meet the FCC’s eligibility and service requirements for Class A television status under Section 73.6001 of the FCC’s Rules.
 While the relevant subsection of the public inspection file rule, Section 73.3526(e)(17), does not specifically state when this certification should be prepared and placed in the public inspection file, we believe that since Section 73.6001 assesses compliance on a quarterly basis, the prudent course for Class A television stations is to place the Class A certification in the public inspection file on a quarterly basis as well.

-A PDF of this entire article can be found at 2015 Third Quarter Issues/Programs List Advisory for Broadcast Stations.
+A PDF version of this article can be found at 2017 Third Quarter Issues/Programs List Advisory for Broadcast Stations.